Senior Cohousing

 Condominiums (also called strata) have been one of the fastest-growing types of residential facilities targeting retirees.
 These cohousing residents have their own separate units but some shared space such as recreational and laundry facilities.
 Some of these are housing cooperatives in which residents own shares in the collective and have participation in the community’s governance.
 They can hire out physical chores and feel comfortable that there’s medical help nearby whenever needed.
 Some communities contract for affordable care, so that members have increased assistance as they age.
 One of the biggest draws is continued social contact, which is a challenge for the elderly as their cohort gets smaller over the years.

-5. Enjoying retirement outside urban environments.
+5. Enjoy retirement outside urban environments.

 Examples

-Orchard Gardens Coop RV Park is a gated community for those 55 and older.
+Orchard Gardens Coop RV Park: a gated community for those 55 and older.
 They have a pool, clubhouse, and activities.
 Members rent (long-term or short-term) or purchase space to park an RV or install a manufactured home.
 Each property owner is an equal shareholder, with each lot having voting privileges.
 Weekly meetings are held with all shareholders.
 The coop has an elected Board of Directors that oversees the community operations.
 There is also an Architectural Review Committee that ensures the voted-on aesthetics of the community are maintained.

 Consultants for Senior Cohousing